Monarchy of Papua New Guinea: Courts

-Unlike other realms whether the monarch is seen as the source of judicial power, the judicial authority of Papua New Guinea is vested in the National Judicial System (the Supreme Court and lower courts).
+Unlike other realms where the monarch is seen as the source of judicial power, the judicial authority of Papua New Guinea is vested in the National Judicial System (the Supreme Court and lower courts).

 However, the Chief Justice of the Supreme Court of Papua New Guinea is appointed by the governor-general on behalf of the head of state.
 Additionally, the head of state, on the advice of the National Executive Council, can also grant immunity from prosecution, exercise the "Power of Mercy", and pardon offences against the Crown, either before, during, or after a trial.
 The exercise of the Power of Mercy to grant a pardon and the commutation of prison sentences is described in section 151 of the Constitution.